-Origin: < confusion with militateto operate or work (against): generally considered a loose or erroneous usage
+Origin of mitigate< confusion with militate to operate or work (against): generally considered a loose or erroneous usage

-Origin: ME mitigaten < L mitigatus, pp. of mitigare, to make mild, soft, or tender < mitis, soft (see mignon) + agere, to drive: see act
+Origin of mitigateMiddle English mitigaten from Classical Latin mitigatus, past participle of mitigare, to make mild, soft, or tender from mitis, soft (see mignon) + agere, to drive: see act

 transitive verbmit·i·gat·ed, mit·i·gat·ing, mit·i·gates

 - To make less severe or intense; moderate or alleviate.
 See Synonyms at relieve.

 - To make alterations to (land) to make it less polluted or more hospitable to wildlife.